arthurtw/arthurtw.github.io/_posts/2014-12-21-rust-anti-sloppy-programming-language.md

 #### Higher entry barrier

-Rust is not a language you may quickly pick up and code professionally in a few  weeks.
-(OK, maybe you are smarter, but at least not in a few days.)
+In general, Rust is not a language you may quickly pick up and code professionally in a few weeks.
 Rust is perhaps smaller than C++, but definitely larger than many programming languages.
 Compared with other languages, it’s not among the most accessible.

-On the other hand, the entry barrier is a filter.
-Rust code quality may be of higher quality partly due to this.
+This may become a problem if the ease of learning is a priority.

 ## Rust versus other languages